Delaware Corporation Guide

 Beyond the public filing, Delaware corporations need to prepare specific internal documents to preserve its legal standing.
 These documents include:

-- Corporate Bylaws: The internal rulebook for governance and operations.
+- Corporate Bylaws: The internal rulebook for governance and operations of elections of officers and directors.

 - Stock Certificates: Physical evidence of share ownership.

-- Stockholder Agreement: A contract outlining the rights and obligations of shareholders.
+- Stockholder Agreement: An optional contract outlining the rights and obligations of shareholders, including rights of first refusal on sale of stock.

 - Corporate Minute Book: A centralized record of meeting minutes and major decisions.